learning2hash/learning2hash.github.io/_publications/appleton2015multi.markdown

 bibkey: appleton2015multi
 additional_links:
   - {name: "Paper", url: 'https://arxiv.org/abs/1505.00062'}
-tags: ['Cross-Modal', 'Independent', 'Hashing', 'Shallow']
+tags: ['Hashing Fundamentals', 'Hashing Methods', 'Indexing and Efficiency']
 ---
 We describe a consistent hashing algorithm which performs multiple lookups per key in a hash table of nodes.
 It requires no additional storage beyond the